-In the first decade of the 21st C, early movers saw the opportunity to go after the low-hanging fruit of high-prevalence, high-visibility, high-cost chronic conditions like cancer, Type 2 diabetes (T2D) and pre-diabetes, high-blood pressure, and obesity (Livongo, Omada).
-In the following decade, while barriers to entry were still low, other start-ups targeted less prevalent but high-cost conditions, often entering the arena by offering free phone apps direct to consumers.
-Some of these are focused on diseases like IBD (Oshi, SonarMD, Trellus, Vivante), IBS (Zemedy), Psoriasis (Kopa by Happify), RA (CrossBridge (CCIT), Augurex, Progentec (Dx)) and other autoimmune diseases (Mymee).
+In the first decade of the 21st C, early movers went after the low-hanging fruit of high-prevalence, high-visibility, high-cost chronic conditions like cancer, Type 2 diabetes (T2D) and pre-diabetes, high-blood pressure, and obesity (Livongo, Omada).
+In the following decade, while barriers to entry were still low, some companies targeted less prevalent but high-cost conditions, often entering the arena by offering free smart-phone apps direct to consumers.
+Some of these are focused on diseases like IBD (Oshi, SonarMD, Trellus, Vivante), IBS (Zemedy), Psoriasis (Kopa by Happify), RA (CrossBridge (CCIT), Augurex, Progentec (Dx)) and multiple autoimmune diseases (Mymee).
 Others, like Decode Health (formerly IQuity) are offering AI/ML predictive analytics to payers and employers to uncover high-beta conditions lurking in their populations.

-From a large number of small, limited DTC point solutions (e.g., free diet and disease tracking apps) the field now includes publicly traded, enterprise-level, broader chronic disease management platforms, such as Livongo and Omada.
-We’ve seen the rise of hospital system- and large practice-based centers of excellence, such as Allegheny Health, Cleveland Clinic, Autoimmunity Centers of Excellence, and, on the functional side, Parsley Health.
-We’ve also seen increasing integration of some non-pharmaceutical, lifestyle, even functional medicine modalities–mental healthcare, behavior change, diet, nutrition, exercise, meditation, acupuncture, massage, supplements–into conventional practice.
-So the field is moving toward the loosely networked model we envisioned below in 2019.
+From a large number of DTC point solutions (e.g., free diet and disease tracking smart-phone apps) the field now includes publicly traded, enterprise-level, chronic disease management platforms, such as Livongo and Omada.
+We’ve seen the rise of hospital system- and large practice-based centers of excellence, such as Allegheny Health, Cleveland Clinic, Autoimmunity Centers of Excellence, and functional practice, Parsley Health.
+We’ve also seen more integration of some non-pharmaceutical, lifestyle, even functional medicine modalities–mental healthcare, behavior change, diet, nutrition, exercise, meditation, acupuncture, massage, supplements–into conventional practice.
+So the field is moving toward the loosely networked model we envisioned above in 2019.

-VBC is an opportunity for better chronic care
+VBC is an opportunity for improving chronic care

 In 2020, we see the legacy FFS model of care continues to be fragmented, costly and wasteful.
 Furthermore, government support of new primary care payment models is pushing the transition from FFS billing to value-based approaches.
 Value-based payments (VPB): capitation, episodes of care and risk-sharing, can better align payers and providers to improve care at lower cost.

 This is a promising trend for chronic disease and CID patients.
 Why?
-Because the fragmented specialist model is tough to negotiate (particularly for sick people!).
-In addition, FFS across siloed practices is a nightmare of accounting, billing and confusion, even financial hardship, for patients.
-Especially true for those seeking timely diagnoses, on expensive specialty drugs or with conditions that require ongoing monitoring.
-Establishing long-term relationships instead of a series of endless FFS encounters can improve provider and payer services.
-Further, it is a step toward the patient-as-consumer, while keeping costs from spinning out of control.
+Because the fragmented specialist model is tough for patients to negotiate (particularly for sick people!).
+In addition, FFS across siloed practices is a nightmare of accounting, billing and confusion, even financial hardship, for many patients.
+Especially for those seeking timely diagnoses, on expensive specialty drugs, or with conditions that require long-term monitoring.
+Establishing long-term relationships instead of a series of endless FFS encounters can improve provider and payer service quality.
+Furthermore, VBC is more compatible with the patient-as-consumer, while keeping costs from spinning out of control.

-We wonder what this means for the invisible epidemic of chronic inflammatory disease, autoimmune and autoinflammatory conditions.
-These disorders comprise dozens, perhaps hundreds of orphans among the more prominent chronic conditions.
+We wonder what this means for tackling the invisible epidemic of CIDs, autoimmune and autoinflammatory conditions.
+These disorders comprise dozens, perhaps hundreds, of orphans among the more prominent chronic conditions.
 Today we see considerable progress toward better chronic care in cancer, T2D and prediabetes, COPD and blood pressure management.
 However, CIDs have seen much less progress.
-Most of that is in high-beta, high-cost, higher-prevalence diseases such as IBD, MS and RA.
+Most of that progress is in high-beta, high-cost, higher-prevalence diseases such as IBD, MS and RA.
 But this leaves less-prevalent disease patients to continue with the struggle for better care.